Davao Occidental's at-large congressional district

 Davao Occidental's at-large congressional district is the congressional district of the Philippines in Davao Occidental.
 It has been represented in the House of Representatives of the Philippines since 2016.
-It was previously included in Davao del Sur's 2nd congressional district from 1987 to 2010.
-It is currently represented in the 19th Congress by Claude Bautista of the Hugpong ng Pagbabago (HNP).
+It was previously included in Davao del Sur's 2nd congressional district from 1987 to 2016.
+It is currently represented in the 19th Congress by Claude Bautista of the Hugpong ng Pagbabago (HNP) and Nationalist People's Coalition (NPC).